Olubusolami-R/Olubusolami-R/README.md

 🌱 I’m currently working toward my MPhil in Machine Learning and Machine Intelligence at Cambridge.

-🌱 I’m mostly exploring NLP and generative models, trying to get better at running solid experiments and understanding how these systems behave in practice.
-I enjoy the “research-engineering” side of things: testing ideas, building small prototypes, and learning by doing.

-🌱 I work mainly in Python, Sklearn and PyTorch, and I’m slowly improving the engineering side of my workflow (Docker, reproducibility, cleaner code, all that good stuff).

 🌱 I’m really keen on contributing to open-source.

 📫 Feel free to reach out: busolamidev@gmail.com